air-gmv/air/README.md

 - RTEMS 5
 - BARE OS (Metal-bare)

-AIR paravirtualized RTOS are obtained via git submodules.
-For example to use AIR RTEMS 5 version please execute in root folder of the repository.
+AIR paravirtualized RTOS and AIR GUI are obtained via git submodules.
+For example to use AIR RTEMS 5 version and AIR GUI please execute in root folder of the repository.

     git submodule init air/pos/rtems5
+    git submodule init air/tools/air-gui
     git submodule update

 ## 3 - Using AIR configurator tool

-From here you can use AIR GUI, by executing On *air_repo/air* :
+From here you can use AIR GUI, by executing On *air_repo/air/tools/air-gui/* :
-    ./air-gui
+    ./launch.sh

 Alternatively if you prefer command line, do the following step:
 On *air_repo/air* execute